Putt-Putt Travels Through Time: Gameplay

-The game mechanics are the same as the prequels including the glove box inventory, horn, radio and accelerator.
+The game mechanics are the same as in the predecessors including the glove box inventory, horn, radio and accelerator.
+The locations of the items and Pep vary throughout each playthrough; they each have four variations of where they could be, with one variation being in each of the eras and there cannot be more than one item in an era in each playthrough.
 There are also a number of optional minigames throughout the four eras.